 Initial reaction to yesterday's extensive Cabinet reshuffle suggests that the promotion of women did not resonate with the public as much as the Conservatives might have hoped.

 The Vatican, an institution not best known for its culture of openness, has announced the formation of an 11-strong committee to be led by Chris Patten that will oversee the modernisation of its communications.

-Account Director, Beauty, Global Brand, Central London The Foundry - Original London (Central), London (Greater)
+Creative Account Director The Foundry - Original London (Central), London (Greater)

-Account Director, Corporate The Foundry - Original London (Central), London (Greater)
+Senior Account Executive, Corporate, London The Foundry - Original London (Central), London (Greater)

 MSLGroup has hired former Weber Shandwick digital chief James Warren in an EMEA-wide role as the agency labels digital "a top priority".